National Cancer Institute Central Institutional Review Board (NCI CIRB)

 - the study meets the criteria for a partial HIPAA waiver, if needed

 Once the requirements have been verified, Emory will issue an acknowledgment letter and change the Status of the study to "Active" in eIRB.

 - CIRB now requires a stand-alone HIPAA authorization document separate from the consent form.

-NCI CIRB has changed the process for requesting a change of PI.
-A new separate Worksheet, the 3_5 - Change of PI Worksheet, allows multiple studies to be changed to a new PI as part of a single submission.
-This modification aims to reduce the need for individual Worksheet submissions for each affected study, thus reducing the administrative burden on local site staff as well as the CIRB’s review process.
+- NCI CIRB has changed the process for requesting a change of PI.
+A new separate Worksheet, the "3_5 - Change of PI Worksheet," allows multiple studies to be changed to a new PI as part of a single submission.
+Less administrative burden!

-The removal of study specificity will require staff to submit a separate revised Annual Principal Investigator Worksheet or revised Study-Specific worksheet for any affected study that has a change in the local context considerations.
+- You will need to submit a separate revised Annual Principal Investigator Worksheet or revised Study-Specific worksheet for any affected study that has a change in the local context considerations.

-If you have any questions regarding the use of new Change of PI worksheet, please contact the CIRB Helpdesk or 1-888-657-3711.
+- If you have any questions regarding the use of a new Change of PI worksheet, please contact the CIRB Helpdesk or 1-888-657-3711.